prakharg24/spatialnet/README.md

 python main_train_scratch.py --architecture <model_name> --job-id some_id --batch 64 --num-tasks 8 --learning-rate 2e-1
 ```

 Note that the num-tasks flag represents the number of GPUs available on the machine and the batch size represents the batch size on each GPU.
-For different configuration of the machine, adjust the num-tasks accordingly.
-If possible, make sure the num-tasks * batch product remains constant.
+For different configuration of the machine, adjust the num-tasks accordingly. **Make sure that the num-tasks are set properly according to the number of available GPUs on the machine, otherwise the code will be stuck (without errors) and won't train.** If possible, make sure the num-tasks * batch product remains constant.
 For example, on a machine with 4 GPUs, run the following if enough memory is available per GPU.
 ```
 python main_train_scratch.py --architecture <model_name> --job-id some_id --batch 128 --num-tasks 4 --learning-rate 2e-1
 ```

-If the total batch size (num-tasks*batch) is not 512, learning rate also needs to be adjusted.
+If the total batch size (num-tasks * batch) is not 512, learning rate also needs to be adjusted.
 The following formula can be used
 ```
 learning-rate = 0.1*(Total Batch Size)/256
 ```